-Typically, enlarged spleens are treated by addressing the underlying problem.
+Typically, enlarged spleens are treated by addressing the underlying problem, according to the Mayo Clinic.
 If the cause of the enlarged spleen can’t be determined or if the condition is causing serious complications such as a ruptured spleen, doctors may suggest removing the spleen.

-Cancers that originate in the spleen are relatively rare.
+Cancers that originate in the spleen are relatively rare, according to HealthGrades’ Better Medicine.
 When they do occur, they are almost always lymphomas, blood cancers that occur in the lymphatic system.
 Usually lymphomas start in other areas and invade the spleen.
+According to the National Cancer Institute, adult non-Hodgkin lymphoma can have a spleen stage.
 This type of spleen invasion can also happen with leukemia, blood cancer that originates in bone marrow.
-Rarely, other types of cancers--like lung or stomach cancers--will invade the spleen.
+Rarely, other types of cancers — like lung or stomach cancers — will invade the spleen.

 Spleen cancer symptoms may resemble a cold or there may be pain or fullness in the upper abdomen.
 An enlarged spleen can also be the result of spleen cancer.

-Spleen removal is typically a minimally invasive laparoscopic surgery, meaning that surgeons make several small incisions and use special surgical tools and a small camera to conduct the surgery.
+Spleen removal is typically a minimally invasive laparoscopic surgery, according to the Cleveland Clinic, meaning that surgeons make several small incisions and use special surgical tools and a small camera to conduct the surgery.
 In certain cases, a surgeon may opt for one large incision, instead.